About Casa Taco

 After a brief hiatus in IT, James resumed ownership of Casa Taco in 2010, bringing back some of the Paradise Grille favorites and elevating the food program to a new level.

 Through a total concept re-branding, “Casa Taco” became a local favorite.
-In 2015 James opened a second location in Albuquerque on Academy Road, and in 2017, added a third location on Coors and Central.
+In 2015 James opened a second location in Albuquerque on Academy Road.

 Casa Taco is an upscale Taco dive offering uniquely prepared craft Tacos since 2002.
 We are a privately Chef-owned business and we are very food focused and quality driven.